Werkov/Werkov.github.io/_posts/2015-12-07-declaration-of-progression.md

 ## Motivation

-When I was about to start working fulltime, I knew it'd be great change in my life and it'd be useful to dump my thought before this change, so that I'd have a reference for comparison with my newly discovered ideas, thought and opinions.
+When I was about to start working fulltime, I knew it'd be a great change in my life and it'd be useful to dump my thoughts before they change, so that I'd have a reference for comparison with my newly discovered ideas, thoughts and opinions.

-I was in [culture shock][1], fortunately, it was not the first time -- it already happened when I started studying at the university and in some scale also when I went from the primary school to the grammar school.
+I was in a [culture shock][1], fortunately, it was not the first time -- it already happened when I started studying at the university and in some scale also when I went from the primary school to the grammar school.
-So I wasn't that shocked in the end, I just wondered how much things can be different.
+So I wasn't that shocked in the end, I just wondered how much different things can be.

 Expecting the changes to come, I summarized my ideas into few points that I call The Declaration of Progression.
 (I write this post few months after the